akash-sharma/hystrix-demo/README.md

 Hystrix as a Circuit breaker in Spring

 Why to use circuit breaker:
-(1) Avoids overloading the unhealthy downstream service so that it can recover (2) It stops cascading failures across services in a distributed environment.
+Markup : 1 Avoids overloading the unhealthy downstream service so that it can recover
-(3) Helps to create a system that can survive gracefully when key services are either unavailable or have high latency
+         2 It stops cascading failures across services in a distributed environment.
-(4) It provides fallback options.
+         3 Helps to create a system that can survive gracefully when key services are either unavailable or have high latency 4 It provides fallback options.
 This helps to add proper error message or error handlings.

 Developed by Netflix engineering team.